GenAI-Security-Project/.github/profile/README.md

 <h2>Project Objectives</h2>

 Risk Identification & Documentation
-* Maintain and evolve the OWASP Top 10 for LLM Applications, providing a structured framework for understanding generative AI’s most critical security risks.
+* Maintain and evolve the OWASP Top 10 for LLM Applications, and other reseources, providing a structured framework for understanding generative AI’s most critical security risks.
 * Research and document emerging threats, adversarial attack techniques, and potential vulnerabilities specific to AI models and applications.

 Security Best Practices & Mitigations